can2014ky/uni-app/README.md

 # uni-app
-this is the first uni-app project base config of uni-app project
+this is the first uni-app project;
+base config of uni-app project